-In the West Asian and North African region, hairpieces or wigs made of leather, rope, synthetic threads, animal or human hair are worn as a substitute or an addition to a woman's hairstyle.
+In the West Asian and North African region, hairpieces or wigs made of leather, rope, synthetic fiber, animal or human hair are worn as a substitute or an addition to a woman's hairstyle.
 On the images here, some of these contemporary haircovers or wigs are shown.
 The pieces are not intended to actually replace the hair in such a way that it is indistinguishable from the woman's original hair, it mostly only refers to hair as a headcover.
-Sometimes tassels are placed onto the head, referring to the braids of a woman.
-Often, to these wigs or hairpieces, silver beads or coins are attached.
+Sometimes, tassels are placed onto the hair, referring to the braids of a woman.
+Often, to these wigs or hairpieces, silver beads or coins are attached as well.

 Below, a leather brow ornament with beads from the Maghreb is shown.
-This is worn on the forehead of the women and is meant to resemble strings of hair decorated with stone beads.
+This is worn on the forehead of a woman and is meant to resemble strings of hair decorated with stone beads.